Product Guide

 Block palette (left panel)

-The left panel is your block palette -- a categorized menu of every block type available in Leenkies.
-Blocks are organized into categories to help you find what you need quickly:
+The left panel is your block palette -- a categorized menu of every available block type:

-Each block in the palette shows an icon, its name, and a brief description of what it does.
-To add a block, simply drag it from the palette onto the canvas.
-You can also click the add-block divider buttons that appear between existing blocks on the canvas.
+Each block shows an icon, name, and brief description.
+Drag a block from the palette onto the canvas, or click the add-block divider buttons between existing blocks.

-The Header and Footer blocks are classified as Essentials.
-They are automatically pinned to the top and bottom of every page and cannot be dragged from the palette (since they are always present).
+The Header and Footer blocks are Essentials -- automatically pinned to the top and bottom of every page and can't be dragged from the palette.

 Canvas (center area)

-The center of the editor is the canvas -- a live preview of your page layout.
-Each block you have added appears here as a card that you can select, reorder, or remove.
-The canvas shows blocks in the exact order they will appear on your published page.
+The center is your canvas -- a live preview of your page layout.
+Blocks appear as cards you can select, reorder, or remove, in the exact order they'll show on your published page.

 Settings panel (right panel)

-Each settings panel typically has collapsible sections (such as Heading, Content, Layout, and Appearance) so you can focus on one aspect at a time without scrolling through everything.
+Settings are grouped into collapsible sections (Heading, Content, Layout, Appearance) so you can focus on one area at a time.

-At the bottom of the settings panel, a Save button commits your changes for that block.
+A Save button at the bottom commits your changes for that block.

 The page editor showing the block palette on the left, canvas in the center, and settings panel on the right